Bambu Lab X1 Carbon 3D Printer (AMS Compatible w/ X1 Carbon Combo)

 • LED Light: On/off lighting control.

-Bambu Lab X1 3D printer interface displays fan status, speed, XYZ motion, and temperatures for nozzle, chamber, and heatbed with branded panel.
+Bambu Lab X1 3D printer interface showing fan status, speed, motion, nozzle and extruder temperature, chamber and heatbed temperatures, and light setting.

 Filament Section (4)